eufat/eufat.github.io/about.md

 - Teaching orphans and cousins
 - Reading Arstechnica and The Verge
 - Eating various type of kwetiau
-- Completely lost in data science and machine learning
+- Attending seminar and conference for food

  If you have any kind of project you want to talk about, which you think relevant with my background, please contact me at [@eufat](https://www.twitter.com/eufat)